EmergeTools/Pow/README.md

 Highlights the view with a shine moving over the view.

-The angle is relative to the current `layoutDirection`, such that 0° represents sweeping towards the trailing edge and 90° represents sweeping towards the top edge.
+The angle is relative to the current `layoutDirection`, such that 0° represents sweeping towards the trailing edge and 90° represents sweeping towards the bottom edge.

 - Parameters:
   - `angle`: The angle of the animation.